What are the benefits of the Direct Loan Program?

 Yes.
 If you are a new borrower at UNTD (including transfer students), you may complete your Federal Direct Loan Entrance counseling at anytime.
 This can be done at StudentLoans.gov.
-You will need your PIN number (as assigned when you signed the FAFSA) and enter University of North Texas at Dallas as a school to receive the results.
+You will need your FSA ID (same username/password when you signed the FAFSA) and enter University of North Texas at Dallas as a school to receive the results.
 Parent PLUS borrowers do not need to complete Entrance Counseling.

 If you a continuing borrower at UNTD, you may complete your Financial Awareness Counseling through StudentLoans.gov.
 You must enter University of North Texas at Dallas as your school to receive the results.
 Be sure to keep your confirmation number for future reference.

 Where can I find information about deferments or forbearance requests?